AshnaCurtin/weatherwise-ashna-janikeramudu/before-after examples/before-after example 1.md

 ## Initial Prompt

 ```
-Write a function to get weather data from the wttr.in API for a given location.
+We wttr.in API for a given location.
 ```

 ## Initial AI-Generated Code (Before)